 Implant supported bridges are another option for replacing missing teeth.
 They are successfully used when more than one tooth is missing.
 Instead of support using crowns or frameworks, these bridges are attached to dental implants.
 Implant supported bridges feel secure and comfortable, just like natural teeth.
 They also act as tooth root replacements, stabilizing the jaw bone and preventing bone loss.

-WHAT IS THE DENTAL BRIDGE PROCEDURE?
-HERE IT IS STEP BY STEP.
+THE DENTAL BRIDGE PROCEDURE STEP BY STEP

 During your first visit, we will examine the health of your gums and remaining teeth to evaluate if dental bridges will work for you.
 The procedure depends on the type of bridge chosen to replace your missing teeth.